UPBGE/UPBGE-Docs/source/manual/logic/sensors/introduction.rst

      - 1
      - 60
    * - 1
-     - The sensor triggers at one frame and waits another one until it triggers again.
+     - The sensor triggers at one frame and skips another one until it triggers again.
 It results in half speed.
      - 1
      - 1
      - 2
      - 30
    * - 29
-     - The sensor triggers at one frame and waits 29 frames until it triggers again.
+     - The sensor triggers at one frame and skips 29 frames until it triggers again.
      - 1
      - 29
      - 30
      - 2
    * - 59
-     - The sensor triggers at one frame and waits 59 frames until it triggers again.
+     - The sensor triggers at one frame and skips 59 frames until it triggers again.
      - 1
      - 59
      - 30